November 22, 2021

-While online shopping is convenient, it still poses risks of online fraud.
+While shopping online is convenient, it could leave you vulnerable to online fraud.
 Scammers are constantly trying to trick buyers into paying for items they never receive or trying to obtain their personal information for financial gain.
 If you’re buying gifts online this year, follow our tips to avoid fraud and shop safely.

 - Update your operating system and apps.
-Many software companies and app developers regularly push updates that ensure that you have the highest level of security available.
-Secure your computer by installing the latest operating system and anti-virus software.
+Many software companies and app developers regularly push updates that ensure you have the highest level of security available.
+Secure your computer and mobile devices by installing the latest operating system and anti-virus software.

 - Protect your personal data, especially credit card and banking information.
 Never send your credit card or banking information in an email.
-If you enter personal or financial information online, confirm that the website URL begins with https, which indicates that the site should be secure.
-And, don't forget, you never need to provide your Social Security number when shopping online.
+If you enter personal or financial information online, confirm that the website URL begins with https and matches the address you're expecting.
+This indicates that the site should be secure.
+And, don't forget, never provide your Social Security number when shopping online.

 - Buy only from trusted sellers and vendors.
 Be especially cautious of third parties selling through reputable websites, including social media sites like Instagram or Facebook.